Recent Storm Damage Posts

 Storm VS Flood

-Property owners may have a hard time differentiating storm damage from flood damage.
+Property owners in Montgomery County may have a hard time differentiating storm damage from flood damage.
 Commercial properties can sustain water damage from either source.
-There are a few major differences to keep in mind that may help you manage these risks.
+There're a few significant differences to keep in mind that may help you manage these risks.

 • High winds